Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 Criticisms of Tinder, Hinge, Match.com, Plenty of Fish, and OkCupid, and

-describe risks associated with swipe-based design, appearance-focused evaluation, intermittent reinforcement, ghosting, deception, emotional exhaustion, harassment, and inadequate platform accountability.
+which describe risks associated with swipe-based design, appearance-focused evaluations, intermittent reinforcement, ghosting, deception, emotional exhaustion, harassment, and inadequate platform accountability.

-Statements in these publications should be read as public-health, consumer-protection, clinical, and risk-management conclusions.
+Statements in those articles should be read as public-health, consumer-protection, clinical, and risk-management assertions.
 Some are supported by systematic reviews, observational studies, experimental findings, documented adverse events, investigative reporting, and established behavioral mechanisms.
 Others are reasoned interpretations of how platform design may influence behavior.

 Unless a publication specifically cites evidence establishing causation, words such as “causes,” “drives,” “produces,” or “harms” should not be interpreted as proving that: